 - Demonstrating anti-social behaviour

 - Abusing drugs and alcohol

-- · Being illegally employed
+- Being illegally employed

 - Extremism or radicalisation

 Knowing where children are during school hours is an extremely important aspect of safeguarding.
 Missing school can be an indicator of abuse and neglect and in older children may raise concerns around child sexual exploitation.
-Any concerns staff have should be brought to the attention of the Head of Site and the Headteacher.
+Any concerns staff have should be brought to the attention of the Headteacher.

-Our classes are small and attendance is therefore easy to track closely.
-Absent children are contacted daily and any student absent for a prolonged period of time or repeated regularly without reasonable explanation will get immediate input from the DSL.
-If there are children that do not attend regularly the local authority will be contacted to highlight concerns.
+Our classes are small, and attendance is therefore easy to track closely.
+Absent children are contacted daily, and any student absent for a prolonged period of time or repeated regularlywithout reasonable explanation will get immediate input from the DSL.
+If there are childrenthat do not attend regularly the local authority will be contacted to highlight concerns.